-Your core values are your driving force – they’re behind what motivates you and how you live.
-They’re the essence of your beliefs and your measures of integrity.
+Your core values, for example, compassion, integrity and fairness are your driving force – they’re behind what motivates you and how you live.
+They’re the essence of your beliefs and guide you throughout your life.

 Recognising your core values will help you to understand and act in accordance with what drives you.
 This will help you to achieve a balance in your life that is both fitting and fulfilling.